Risk Management and Governance in the Face of Ransomware and APTs

 Avoid Checkbox-Based Security and Compliance

-Compliance is not just a defensive tool… it’s a baseline.
+Compliance is not just a defensive tool… It’s a baseline.
 Increasingly, regulators are demanding risk-driven security.
 GDPR, for example, requires data protection impact assessments for high-risk processing, with emphasis on protecting individuals’ rights—not just technical data security.

 Similarly, HIPAA, PCI DSS 4.0, and IRS frameworks such as 4812 expect proactive incident planning, vendor oversight, and security-by-design principles.